JvanKatwijk/qt-dab/README.md

 Tuning accurarcy
 =======================================================================

-Dab frequencies are in the range of app 175 to 225 MHz.
+DAB frequencies are in the range of app 175 to 225 MHz.
 Different devices have a different **tuning accurary** in this range.
-While the different SDRPlay and AIRspy devices show a tuning offset of some 0 to 30 Hz, especially the popular DABsticks show - in general - a larger offset.
+While the different SDRPlay and AIRspy devices show a negligible tuning offset (usually 0 to 30 Hz), especially the popular DABsticks show - in general - a  offsets in the KHz range.

 ![6.8](/res/read_me/tuning-offset.png?raw=true)

-The picture shows that on selecting channel 12C (22730 KHz) the device used - a simple dabstick - shows a runing offset of 8446 Hz, i.e. well over 8 KHz.
+The picture shows that on selecting channel 12C (22730 KHz) the device used - a simple dabstick - shows an offset of 8446 Hz, i.e. well over 8 KHz.
 While Qt-DAB is - as the picture shows - capable of compensating for tuner offsets of up to app 35 Khz, the **quality of the signal** is better with no or a small tuning offset.

-The widgets for the various device handlers show a "ppm" correction setting, where "ppm" stands for "Parts per Million".
-Setting the corrector to 1, implies that the oscillator of the device tunes to a frequency that is (app) 227 Hz higher.
+The widgets for (most) of the various device handlers show a "ppm" correction setting, where "ppm" stands for "Parts per Million".
+Setting the corrector to 1 at a selected frequency of 22730 KHz, implies that the oscillator of the device tunes to a frequency that is (app) 227 Hz higher.